act-rules/act-rules.github.io/_rules/SC4-1-2-aria-attribute-has-valid-value.md

 ## Assumptions

-- This rule assumes that WAI-ARIA attributes on elements that are not [exposed to assistive technologies](#exposed-to-assistive-technologies)) can still impact users.
-For example, anything referenced through aria-labelledby does not have to be exposed to assistive technologies in order for it to become part of the accessible name.
-Therefore this rule is not limited to elements that are exposed to assistive technologies.
+- This rule assumes that WAI-ARIA attributes on elements that are not [included in the accessibility tree](#exposed-to-assistive-technologies) or [focusable](#focusable) can still impact users.
+For example, anything referenced through `aria-labelledby` does not have to be included in the accessibility tree in order for it to become part of the [accessible name](#accessible-name).
+Therefore this rule is not limited to elements that are included in the accessibility tree or focusable.

 ## Accessibility Support